CodeSpace-Team/sdf-book-connect/README.md

-# SDF Book Connect Code Along
+# SDF Book Connect Code Alnog

-Solution repo for Book Connect code along videos
+Welcome to the **SDF Book Connect Code Along** repository!
+This is the official solution repo for the Book Connect code-along video series, where we build a stylish and functional book catalog web page using **HTML & CSS**.